waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - An un-revived fossil can be acquired by fishing inside Mt.
 Moon.
     - The Rocket Grunt will accept a thematically 'fossil' Pokémon like Marowak.
     - The Pokémon Tower is a red herring for the fossil quest.
     - Interacting with the second Rocket Grunt on B2F at (30, 18) will open a new path or provide a clue.
-(Result: Failed.
-Dialogue was generic and unchanged.)
+(Result: Failed.)
     - Evolving a Clefairy with a Moon Stone in front of the Grunt will trigger an event.
 (Result: Failed.
-Prof. Oak prevents the item's use.)
+Prof. Oak prevents item use.)
     - Speaking to the Old Man in Viridian City will influence an NPC in Mt.
 Moon.
-(Result: Failed.
-Dialogue was unchanged.)
+(Result: Failed.)

 # III.
 Battle Intelligence